 - 6. Reasons for Amount unspent: The Company was not able to spend the entire budgeted amount of 2% of average net profit of the last three financial years as the areas targeted by the Company were new therefore the planning and management of activities was not so smooth and took a reasonable amount of time. - 7.
 The CSR committee monitors the implementation of the CSR activities incompliance with our CSR objectives and policy of the Company.

-Date: 28.8.2020 Place: Indore
+Date : 28.8.2020 Place : Indore

-Sd/-Pratik Patel

-Pratik Patel Chairman & Managing Director DIN - 00780920 Sd/- as on the financial year ended on 31/03/2020
+Sd/-Pratik Patel Chairman & Managing Director DIN - 00780920 Sd/-

 "Annexure-I"